albop/dbe_archive/session_6/index.md

     - for linear regressions, we can ignore its implications
   - it must be frequent enough in the data
   - __effects__ coding: reference group takes -1 instead of 0
 - Note that hierarchy is lost.
-The same treatment can be applied to non-hierchical variables
+The same treatment can be applied to non-hierachical variables
 - Now our variables are perfectly __colinear__:
   - we can deduce one from all the others
   - we drop one from the regression: the reference group